nihalsuri/raceup_e_integrity_check/README.md

 ## Future Improvements
-- Usage of MakeFile when this unit testing library grows and multiple object files are required
+- Usage of MakeFile when this testing library grows and multiple object files are required
 - Thread locking mechanisms can be added like mutexes, currently its not a major concern as the size of our project is quite limited, but if we would like to develop on the same and grow it, then the program can be structured in such a way
 - Stronger and more restricted unit testing approach can be applied if more requirements are defined, a framework such as [CUnit](https://cunit.sourceforge.net/) can maybe be consumed
+- If time permitted I would try and seperate the strucute of the code a bit more and not have it in such a monolithic pattern, but as far as the current requirements are concerned this is sufficient